 Image credit to Palmweb

-Ceroxylon quindiuense is a Evergreen Tree up to 20.00 metres tall.
+Ceroxylon quindiuense is an evergreen tree that can grow up to 20.00 metres tall.

 S. America - Colombia.

 Cloud forests at high elevations in the Andes[